Avatar: The Last Airbender (2024 TV series): Viewership

 Avatar: The Last Airbender topped the weekly global Netflix chart from February 19–25, with 154.4 million hours watched by 21.2 million viewers in its first week.
 During its second week, the series remained atop but viewership decreased to 144.2 million hours watched by 19.9 million viewers and ranked among the top 10 in 92 countries and at number one in 76 countries.
 It thus amassed 298.6 million hours watched by 41.1 million viewers in less than two weeks of its release.
 Nielsen reported that on the "streaming charts for the week of February 19–25", Avatar: The Last Airbender was number one in the "originals" category and also number one overall "with 2.56B minutes viewed".

 Accolades

-The show was nominated for Favorite Family TV Show and Favorite Male TV Star (Family) for Gordon Cormier at the 2024 Kids' Choice Awards.
-It was nominated for Outstanding Sound Editing For A Comedy Or Drama Series (One Hour) for the episode "Legends" as well as Outstanding Special Visual Effects In A Season Or A Movie at the 2024 Emmy Awards.
-It was also nominated at the 23rd Visual Effects Society Awards in the category of Outstanding Effects Simulations in an Episode, Commercial, Game Cinematic or Real-Time Project.
+The show was nominated for two 2024 Kids' Choice Awards: Favorite Family TV Show and Gordon Cormier for Favorite Male TV Star (Family).
+It was nominated for two 2024 Emmy Awards: Outstanding Sound Editing for a Comedy or Drama Series (One Hour) for the episode "Legends" and Outstanding Special Visual Effects in a Season or a Movie.
+It was nominated for the 2025 Visual Effects Society Award for Outstanding Effects Simulations in an Episode, Commercial, Game Cinematic or Real-Time Project.